klarna/klarna-on-demand-ios/Natan Notes/Code Review And Notes.markdown

+Note: Please mark completed/checked bullets with Use ~~ ~~tildes around the words~~. ~~ (GitHub MarkDown)

 ##SDK

 ###`KIAContext`

- * `validateApiKey` could assert for APIKey length.
+ * `validateApiKey` could assert for APIKey length - instead of checking for the current 2 conditions.
- * I would consider generating a private singleton, so it could handle possible additional properties instead of using static instances.
+ * I would consider generating a private singleton, so it could handle possible (in the future) additional properties instead of using static instances.

 Additional notes:
 Use Apple Doc and generate, making it available via Dash